Madchyle/terraform-github-runner-ecs/README.md

    - Find your VPC: AWS Console → VPC → Your VPCs
    - Find your subnets: AWS Console → VPC → Subnets
    - Write down the VPC ID (looks like `vpc-12345678`) and at least 2 subnet IDs (look like `subnet-12345678`)
+   - If you get permission errors ensure that you're in the right region

 2. **DNS Enabled** - This lets your runners find things on the internet
    - Check if enabled: AWS Console → VPC → Your VPCs → Select your VPC → Check "DNS hostnames" and "DNS resolution"